 5.8 Client acknowledges that it has no right to set-off, withhold or deduct monies from sums due to Employment Agency under or in connection with these Terms.

-6.2 An initial Retainer Fee of £1000 is payable immediately upon acceptance of Client’s instructions and is non-refundable
+6.2 An initial Retainer Fee of £1000 + VAT is payable immediately upon acceptance of Client’s instructions and is non-refundable

-6.3 A Completion Fee which incorporates the Total Fee based on the actual gross Remuneration of the Applicant as set out below, minus the Retainer Fee and is payable on the day the Applicant commences the Engagement.
+6.3 A Completion Fee which incorporates the Total Fee based on the actual gross Remuneration of the Applicant as set out below, minus the Retainer Fee and is payable within 7 days of the Applicant commencing the Engagement.
 If, after acceptance of an offer of Engagement, the Client decides for any reason, which is outside the control of Accountancy Action, not to proceed with the Engagement, it shall still be liable to pay the completion fee.